Bielik20/ng-lazy-forms/README.md

 <p>heroForm status: {{ heroForm.status | json }}</p>
 ```

-Again run `ng serve` to see that validation does in fact work.
+Run again `ng serve` to see that validation does in fact work.